yktoo/yktoo.com/content/blog/0280/index.en.md

 ## Powering it up {#powering}

 The main challenge that kept me from implementing this originated from the wish that the backlighting automatically goes on and off with the TV set.
-I've even bought a [solid-state relay][wiki:en:Solid-state_relay] from eBay, which I planned to use to switch the main power of the DC adapter.
+I've even bought a {{< wiki "Solid-state_relay" "en" "solid-state relay" >}} from eBay, which I planned to use to switch the main power of the DC adapter.
 The control terminals would then be driven from the TV's USB (the SSR's control voltage can range 3 to 20 volts, so the 5 volts from the USB would suit perfectly).

 But at a later moment I've got a crazy idea to power the strips directly from the TV's power supply. **12 volts** is a very common voltage with electronics, so I've decided to peek in the whopper's internals.